mapcomponents/mapcomponents/README.md

   }
 }
 ```

-### Run the local Storybook-Composition
+### Run the Local Storybook Composition

-This is the command to run all the Storybooks in composition mode locally in parallel.
+This is the command to run all the Storybooks in composition mode locally and in parallel:

 ```shell
   npx nx run storybook-composition:storybook-composition
 ```

-and in a new terminal run:
+Then, in a new terminal, run:

 ```shell
   npx nx run storybook-composition:storybook
 ```

-<mark>If a new Storybook is added.
-Make sure to add it to the run command in the</mark> `project.json` <mark>under</mark> `apps/storybook-composition/targets/storybook-composition/options/commands`
+<mark>If a new Storybook is added, make sure to add it to the run command in the</mark> `project.json` <mark>under</mark> `apps/storybook-composition/targets/storybook-composition/options/commands`.

-This is how it should look like:
+This is how it should look:

 ```json
 {